Jam & Jerusalem: Series 3 (2009)

+Spike and Tash are finally ready to travel the world in their converted mobile library, but a confusion with the gears leads to a call-out for the emergency services, and Sal's house ends up looking like a war zone.
+Jock agrees to mend the damage, and the thawing of his previously frosty relationship with Sal continues, much to the amusement of Tip and the disgust of Tash.All bets are off when it is finally revealed that the barn is not being converted for Charles Dance at all – Jock just let Rosie jump to that conclusion to get the Guild off his back.
+This would be bad enough if Jock hadn't promised the Guild an appearance by Mr Dance as their next (and indeed, first) celebrity speaker.

 Other countries

 The first series of Jam & Jerusalem was broadcast on BBC America in the United States.
 The first series was screened in Australia, starting in December 2007 on the ABC.
 In late 2007, the show began to air in Canada on BBC Canada, and in India on BBC Entertainment.

 Home media

 The first series and 2006 Christmas Special of Jam & Jerusalem were released in the United States (Region 1) as Clatterford: Season 1, on 8 May 2007.
 The first series was released in the United Kingdom (Region 2) on 21 January 2008 and in Australia (Region 4) on 3 January 2008.

 The Complete Series 2 was released on DVD in the UK on 3 August 2009, and 1 September 2009 in the US.
 The Complete Series 3 was released on DVD in the UK on 2 August 2010, alongside the Complete Series 1–3.